Lyceris-chan/selfhost-stack/README.md

         - **Python**: `dhi.io/python:3.11-alpine3.22-dev` (Enforced for Hub-API and Odido Booster).
         - **Node.js/Bun**: Build pipelines for Wikiless, Scribe, and VERT are patched to use `dhi.io/node:20-alpine3.22-dev` and `dhi.io/bun:1-alpine3.22-dev`.
         - **Alpine Base**: All services utilizing Alpine are automatically repinned to `dhi.io/alpine-base:3.22-dev` to ensure a minimal, hardened OS layer.
+- **Watchtower Safety**: To prevent registry updates from overwriting your custom patches, all built-from-source services (Invidious, Scribe, Wikiless, Vert, etc.) are explicitly labeled with `com.centurylinklabs.watchtower.enable=false`.
 - **Official Specialized Apps**: High-level applications (Gluetun, AdGuard, etc.) utilize their official registry sources to ensure maximum compatibility and up-to-date functionality.
 - **Zero Public Access**: Internal APIs and management interfaces are only accessible via the encrypted VPN tunnel or local network.